 Whenever I’m on one of my road trips, any drive-in restaurant is a must stop.
 So stopping in at Parkette Drive-In was not much of a surprise.
 While we’re on this topic, make sure you check out my page about drive-ins (click here) that are still operating in the United States.

 Joe Smiley opened the Parkette Drive-In (1230 E New Circle Rd, Lexington, Kentucky) on November 11, 1951, but their beautiful sign wasn’t built till 1957.
 Since then, the building seems to have undergone some structural changes on the backside in what appears to be a former garage area.
 Joe also created their signature Double-Decker hamburger called the Poor Boy.

 I know that once upon a time, the Parkette served Kentucky Fried Chicken back when Colonel Sanders would franchise his chicken recipe to any interested restaurants.

 I came here to try their double-decker, but the fried chicken sold me on how good their food is.

-Parkette Drive-In was featured in Season 10 of Diners, Drive-Ins, and Dives for those of you keeping score at home.
+P.S.: If you’re keeping score at home, Parkette Drive-In was in Season 10 of Diners, Drive-Ins, and Dives.